More Interesting Info...

 Very glad to have them again, and I will be making sure I never lose them again!

-When I eat one I just remove a seed and stick it in the dirt and now I have large, medium and small seedlings pumping along happily and should have a pretty self sustaining population soon.
+When I eat one I just remove a seed and stick it in the dirt and now I have large, medium and small seedlings pumping along happily and a pretty self sustaining population.
 Great in a stirfry or salad.
 Can be frozen whole or chopped in bags for convenience.

 If you pick them regularly you get a steady continuous supply.